rklymentiev/py-for-neuro/chapters/chapter6.md

 </codeblock>

-What does the result of Chi-squared test tell us in context of a problem?
+What does the result of Chi-squared test tell us in the context of a problem?

 <choice id="1">
 <opt text="Clinical dementia rating varies by the level of education (they are not independent)" correct="true">